Kernix13/javascript-cheat-sheet/notes.md

 </dl>
 <dl>
   <dt>Event delegation></dt>
-  <dd>the opposite – it’s when we put the listener on one of the parents elements, then we use logic inside of the event handler to target the element we actually want</dd>
+  <dd>The opposite of event bubbling – it's when we put the listener on one of the parents elements, then we use logic inside of the event handler to target the element we actually want</dd>
 </dl>
 <dl>
   <dt>Hoisting</dt>
-  <dd>refers to the process whereby the interpreter appears to move the declaration of functions, variables or classes to the top of their scope, prior to execution of the code.
+  <dd>Refers to the process whereby the interpreter appears to move the declaration of functions, variables or classes to the top of their scope, prior to execution of the code.
 JavaScript's default behavior of moving declarations to the top</dd>
 </dl>
 <dl>
   <dt>Inheritance</dt>
-  <dd>lorem ipsum solve coagula </dd>
+  <dd>Is an important concept in object oriented programming...</dd>
 </dl>
 <dl>
   <dt>recursion</dt>
-  <dd>lorem ipsum solve coagula </dd>
+  <dd>Is a process of calling itself.
+A function that calls itself is called a recursive function.
+The act of a function calling itself, recursion is used to solve problems that contain smaller sub-problems.
+A recursive function can receive two inputs: a base case (ends recursion) or a recursive case (resumes recursion).</dd>
 </dl>
 <dl>
   <dt>Scope</dt>
   <dd>Scope determines the accessibility (visibility) of variables.
-There are
-  3 types: 1) Block scope, 2) Function scope, 3) Global scope.</dd>
+There are 3 types: 1) Block scope, 2) Function scope, 3) Global scope.</dd>
 </dl>
 <dl>
   <dt>Type coercion</dt>
-  <dd>lorem ipsum solve coagula </dd>
+  <dd>is the automatic or implicit conversion of values from one data type to another (such as strings to numbers).</dd>
 </dl>

+# Sloppy notes

+Everything below here is a sloppy notebook: unordered notes, unclear notes, a true **_scratch-pad_**.

 The best of my notes from Traversy course: